6 ways to celebrate Earth Day with your kids at home

 5. Go on a virtual field trip

-If you’re not keen on heading outdoors, bring the outdoors to you with a virtual field trip!
+If the weather isn’t ideal for heading outdoors, bring the outdoors in with a virtual field trip!
 These three national parks located around the world are offering free online tours that let you experience their beauty right from the comfort of your own couch.

 1. Hawaii – Hawai’i Volcanoes National Park: You can now explore one of Hawaii’s most popular parks online.
 This amazing virtual tour lets you explore a cave that was formed by lava called the Nahuku Lava Tube that can drain lava from a volcano during an eruption.
 During the tour, you can “fly” over an active volcano, enjoy the view of volcanic coastal cliffs and watch the effects of a volcanic eruption from 1959.
 Cool!